Savannah vs Atlanta: Which Is Better For Your Retirement?

 In This Article

 Georgia is a popular destination for active adults looking to retire in the Southeast—and Savannah and Atlanta are two of the state’s biggest draws.
 So how do you know which city is better for you?
-Here’s some insight into Savannah vs Atlanta to help decide which one might be best for your retirement.
+Here’s some insight into Savannah vs. Atlanta to help you decide which might be best for your retirement.

 Both cities are enticing to the 55+ crowd for many reasons, but they couldn’t be more different from one another.
 The coastal city of Savannah is steeped in rich history and moves at a leisurely, almost vacation-like pace.
 On the other hand, Atlanta is one of the largest cities in the Southeast with a fast pace and an endless list of entertainment options and cultural amenities.